About

 “Thanks for the honest analysis of the Swazi struggle“, Mncedisi Dlamini

-“The article is just superb.
-It is amazing how you manage to put everything together so perfectly“, Beatrice Bitchong, SWASMO
+“The article is just superb“, Beatrice Bitchong, SWASMO

 “Great article indeed“, Bongani Masuku, COSATU International Relations Secretary